 Eevee is one of the most popular Pokémon throughout the series, and there's always a bit of mystery surrounding how to acquire its many different evolutions.
-There are eight different Eeveelutions in Pokémon Sword and Shield which can be caught or evolved in different ways.
-Here is how to catch Eevee followed by how to evolve Eevee in Pokémon Sword and Shield, which is one of the best Nintendo Switch games available, to fill out your collection.
+There are eight different Eeveelutions in Pokémon Sword and Shield that can be caught or evolved differently.
+Here is how to catch Eevee, followed by how to evolve Eevee in Pokémon Sword and Shield, which is one of the best Nintendo Switch games available, to fill out your collection.

 Is there a new Eeveelution in Sword and Shield?